googleapis/google-cloud-java/java-gsuite-addons/README.md

 ### Prerequisites

-You will need a [Google Cloud Platform Console][developer-console] project with the Service Usage API [API enabled][enable-api].
+You will need a [Google Cloud Platform Console][developer-console] project with the Google Workspace Add-ons API [API enabled][enable-api].
-You will need to [enable billing][enable-billing] to use Service Usage API.
+You will need to [enable billing][enable-billing] to use Google Workspace Add-ons API.
 [Follow these instructions][create-project] to get your project set up.
 You will also need to set up the local development environment by
 [installing the Google Cloud SDK][cloud-sdk] and running the following commands in command line:
 `gcloud auth login` and `gcloud config set project [YOUR PROJECT ID]`.

 ### Installation and setup

-You'll need to obtain the `google-cloud-service-usage` library.
-See the [Quickstart](#quickstart) section to add `google-cloud-service-usage` as a dependency in your code.
+You'll need to obtain the `google-cloud-gsuite-addons` library.
+See the [Quickstart](#quickstart) section to add `google-cloud-gsuite-addons` as a dependency in your code.

-## About Service Usage API
+## About Google Workspace Add-ons API

-[Service Usage API][product-docs] are customized applications that integrate with Google Workspace productivity applications.
+[Google Workspace Add-ons API][product-docs] are customized applications that integrate with Google Workspace productivity applications.

-See the [Service Usage API client library docs][javadocs] to learn how to use this Service Usage API Client Library.
+See the [Google Workspace Add-ons API client library docs][javadocs] to learn how to use this Google Workspace Add-ons API Client Library.